Mission of Xavier University of Louisiana's Financial Aid Office

 The offer notification and the terms and conditions of the offer acknowledge the rights of the OSFA to make a change to any offer.
 Students are sent a revised offer notification as soon as possible.

 2. Revisions Initiated by Request from Student

 Students may decline any portion of their offer.
 If a student wants to add an offer, the request will be referred to a Counselor.
-A student wishing to adjust their aid packages are asked to submit a letter to their Counselor.
+Student wishing to adjust their aid package are asked to submit a letter to their Counselor.

 It is the student's responsibility to notify the OSFA of changes in a student's resources.
-If the student visits with a Counselor and reveals a change in circumstances that may affect the student's family contribution, the student should write a letter reiterating the conversation and include supporting documentation.
+If the student visits with a Counselor and reveals a change in circumstances which may affect the student's family contribution, the student should write a letter reiterating the conversation and include supportive documentation.
 If a change to the offer is allowable, the aid Counselor will release a revised offer notification.